snowyu/mtmake-osx/README.md

 ### How to update dynamic libraries (rarely needed)

 The "build_libs.sh" script in releases will rebuild the libs folder.
+Don't forget to create an updated ZIP file after you do this (update.zip.sh)!

 However here are some explanations for how to do this manually.